Invariant Image Reparameterisation: Bridging Symbolic and Numerical Methods for Identifiability Analysis, Model Reduction, and Prediction: Results and Discussion

-Below we present the results of our numerical analysis of the Poisson limit model.
-We show the likelihood functions in both the original parameterisation and the `invariant image' reparameterisation in Figure~\ref{fig:poissonlimit_combined}.
-We used true parameter values of $n = 100$ and $p = 0.2$, and a sample size of 10.
-We also imposed bounds of $[0, 500]$ and $[0, 1]$ for $n$ and $p$, respectively.
+Below we present the results of our numerical analysis of the Poisson-limit and non-limit normal models.
+We show the likelihood functions in original and reparameterised coordinates in Figure~\ref{fig:poissonlimit_combined}.
+We used true parameter values of $n = 100$ and $p = 0.2$, a sample size of 10, and bounds of $[0, 500]$ and $[0, 1]$ for $n$ and $p$, respectively.
 For reproducibility, the data realisation used was [21.9, 22.3, 12.8, 16.4, 16.4, 20.3, 16.2, 20.0, 19.7, 24.4].
-This was generated from the \textit{non-limit} model, i.e. treating the limit model as an approximation at the analysis rather than data generation stage.
+This was generated from the non-limit model, i.e. treating the limit model as an approximation at the analysis rather than data generation stage.
 The analysis can be found in the \href{https://github.com/omaclaren/reparam/}{repository} at \texttt{examples/stat\_model.jl}.

-The top row of Figure~\ref{fig:poissonlimit_combined} shows the likelihood in the original parameterisation,.
+The top row of Figure~\ref{fig:poissonlimit_combined} shows the Poisson-limit likelihood in the original parameterisation.
 We see a long `banana' shaped likelihood contour in the $(n,p)$ plane, illustrating the existence of (approximately) equivalent parameter combinations lying along a curved relationship.
 The profile likelihoods for each parameter illustrate the individual non-identifiability of the parameters.
 The likelihood is completely flat for both parameters, other than where the bounds of the parameter space are reached.
-Together these results imply that the two parameters are not individually identifiable in this model, though there may be some combination of parameters that is identifiable (i.e. $np$, as we have shown analytically).
+Together these results imply that the two parameters are not individually identifiable in this model.

-The bottom row of Figure~\ref{fig:poissonlimit_combined} shows the likelihood in reparameterised space.
+The middle row of Figure~\ref{fig:poissonlimit_combined} shows the Poisson-limit likelihood in reparameterised space.
 We see the likelihood is constant in the vertical, $\frac{n}{p}$, direction and varies only in the horizontal, $np$, direction.
 This reflects the identifiability of the parameter combination $np$, and the non-identifiability of the parameter combination $n/p$.
-Furthermore, this structure means the information concerning the identifiable and non-identifiable parameters is completely separated, as the likelihood factors into a product of a function of $np$ and a (constant) function of $n/p$ (see e.g. the discussion in \cite{Aitkin1989,Cox1987}).
-Thus we can, in principle, construct an autonomous reduced model based on the identifiable parameter combination $np$ (as can be seen analytically).
+Furthermore, this structure means the information concerning the identifiable and non-identifiable parameters is completely separated, in the interior of the domain, as the likelihood factors into a function of $np$ and a constant function of $n/p$ (see e.g. \cite{Aitkin1989,Cox1987}).
+The profile likelihood for $np$ is a simple Gaussian-like function while the profile likelihood for $n/p$ is completely flat.